DavidBeale/simple-list/README.md

 [View Demo](http://davidbeale.github.io/simple-list/)

 ## Approach
-The Implementation is based on browserify, to give the structure inherit in node.js applications and make the libraries of npm available.
+The Implementation is based on browserify, to give the structure inherent in node.js applications and make the libraries of npm available.

 The app is structured as a main view backed by a presentation model.
 The view uses custom components, which it wires together.